Owakelz/Internet-Access-and-Development/README.md

-# Fordham-MSBA-BAM-project
+# Internet Access and Development

-Group Project on the association between the expansion of internet access and development
+Studying the association between the expansion of internet access and development